Chidera0001/my-website/README.md

-Check out my website to know about me more
+Check out my website to know more about me. feel free to give a feedback on the designs